Preventing Inferences through Data Dependencies on Sensitive Data: Introduction

+\item A prototype middleware ($\sim$10K LOC) that works alongside DBMS to ensure full deniability given a set of dependencies and policies. \item Experimental results on two different data sets show that our approach is efficient and only minimally hides non-sensitive cells while achieving full deniability. \squishend

 \textbf{Paper Organization.} We introduce the notations used in the paper and describe access control policies and data dependencies in Section~\ref{sect:preliminaries}.
 In Section~\ref{sect:problem_definition}, we present the security model --- full deniability --- proposed in this work.
 In Section~\ref{sect:computation}, we describe how the leakage of sensitive data occurs through dependencies and introduce function-based constraints.
 We present in Section~\ref{sect:algorithm}, the algorithms for inference detection and protection along with optimizations to improve utility.
-In Section~\ref{sect:discussion}, we discuss different aspects of extending the full deniability model and relaxing the assumptions in our model.
+In Section~\ref{sec:weaker_security_model}, we extend the full deniability model to $k$-percentile deniability and in Section \ref{sec:assumption_relaxation} we relax the security assumptions in our model.
 In Section~\ref{sect:experiments}, we present results from an end-to-end evaluation of our approach with two different data sets and different baselines.
 In Section~\ref{sect:related} we go over the related work and we conclude the work by summarizing our contributions, and possible future extensions in Section~\ref{sect:conclusions}.